 Ace Corner restaurant

-Offers burgers, salads and finger food, something for everyone!
+Ace Corner Finland offers delicious burgers, fresh salads and finger food, something for everyone!
 During summer and until last days of September Ace Corner offers its customer variety of different events.
 You can find almost all motorcycles’ brands’ presentation and test drive days from Ace Corner.
 We have lot of live music and on every month’s second Saturday we arrange American Car Cruising with live music!
 Check all our events from calendar!

 Suomen Moottoripyörämuseo (Finland’s Motorcycle Museum) & Ace Corner Finland